Petersfield: Arts and institutions

 Petersfield has an Arts and Crafts Society which was formed in 1934.
 One of the founder members was the artist Flora Twort.
 PACS holds regular demonstrations and workshops and also holds a yearly exhibition in the Petersfield Festival Hall.

 Theatre

-Petersfield's Festival Hall shows plays and concerts during the year.
+Petersfield Festival Hall shows plays and concerts during the year.

 Petersfield Youth Theatre was formed in 1990 and performs annually at the Festival Hall, as well as delivering projects throughout the year.
 The artistic director is Nik Ashton, the associate director of Matilda the Musical.

 Winton Players was formed in 1947 and is one of the longest running Amateur Dramatics Societies in Petersfield.
 They are perhaps best known for their yearly pantomime which takes places at the Festival Hall.

 The Petersfield Shakespeare Festival takes place every July in the grounds of Bedales School in Steep.
 Its productions are professionally staged and are augmented with performers from the local community.
 The artistic director is theatre director Jake Smith.

-The Petersfield Musical Festival began in 1901 and is still held annually in the town's Festival Hall.
+Music

+The Petersfield Musical Festival began in 1901, founded by two sisters, Edith and Rosalind Craig Sellar.
+It is still held annually in the town's Festival Hall.
+Musicians associated with it over the years have included Kathleen Merritt (conductor of the Petersfield Orchestra from the 1920s to the 1970s), Dr Hugh Allen, Maurice Blower, Adrian Boult, Wilfred Brown, George Dyson, Sydney Watson, Steuart Wilson and (more recently) Mark Deller and Paul Spicer.
+Several pubs in the town host live music, open mic nights, and Battle of the Bands competitions.
+The Studio at The Petersfield School also hosts various live performances.